 [Proposed strikethrough to original footnote in Table 20: EPA disapproved the freshwater acute criterion for cadmium and the freshwater acute and chronic criteria for copper.
 The criteria were expressed as dissolved.
 Therefore, the criteria revert back to Table 20 criteria based on total recoverable (i.e. conversion factors should not be used) and utilize the hardness factors applicable at that time.]

-note F: Equations for Hardness-Dependent Freshwater Criteria and Conversion Factor Table
+Endnote F: Equations for Hardness-Dependent Freshwater Metals Criteria and Conversion Factor Table

-The freshwater criterion for this metal is expressed as a function of hardness (mg/L) in the water column.
-Criteria values for hardness may be calculated from the following formulae (CMC refers to Acute Criteria; CCC refers to Chronic Criteria):
+The freshwater criterion for this metal is expressed as dissolved with two significant figures, and is a function of hardness (mg/L) in the water column.
+Criteria values for hardness are calculated using the following formulas (CMC refers to the acute criterion; CCC refers to the chronic criterion):

 CMC = (exp(mA*[ln(hardness)] + bA))*CF